Onemanwolf/Strategy/README.md

 Strategy Pattern implementation pracitce this example isn't perfect by no means but an example of way to use a strategy.
 I welcome your feedback

 ## Two Strategies in the example:
+- Regular Customer Account Creation
+- Premium Customer Account Creation

+Let's take a look at these two strategies we wil start out with the Regular account type.

 ### Regular Customer Account Creation Strategy:
 - The `RegularCustomerAccountCreationStrategy` class is a concrete strategy in the Strategy Pattern.
 It implements the `ICustomerAccountCreationStrategy<RegularCustomerAccount, Customer>` interface, which defines a common method for creating a customer account.